 Patients require assessment for bleeding and hypersensitivity reactions.

 Neurological status and blood pressure require monitoring during intravenous therapy.
 Laboratory parameters to follow include hemoglobin, hematocrit, platelets, fibrinogen, and activated partial thromboplastin time.
 If serious bleeding occurs, stop the alteplase therapy and provide supportive care.

 If a hypersensitivity reaction occurs, stop the alteplase and provide supportive therapy such as antihistamines and corticosteroids.

 Coagulation tests may be unreliable during alteplase therapy because alteplase may degrade fibrinogen in blood samples.

 There is not an antidote for alteplase overdose, e.g., serious bleeding.
 Immediately discontinue therapy and provide supportive care.

 Alteplase is a commonly used thrombolytic agent in hospital settings.
-However, healthcare workers, including all clinicians who prescribe this agent as well as pharmacists and nurses that monitor dosing, must be aware of its potential complications.
-Nurses will often be tasked with administering the drug, so they should familiarize themselves with dosing to be aware of possible errors and can coordinate with the pharmacy on dosing and administration.
-The pharmacy should also perform medication reconciliation to preclude any drug-drug interactions.
-If the pharmacist or nursing staff encounters any concerns, they should contact the clinician on duty immediately.
+However, healthcare professionals, including all clinicians who prescribe this agent as well as pharmacists and nurses that monitor dosing, must be aware of its potential complications.
+Nurses will often be tasked with administering the drug, so they should familiarize themselves with dosing to be aware of possible errors and can coordinate with the pharmacist on dosing and administration.
+The pharmacist should also perform medication reconciliation to preclude any drug-drug interactions.
+If the pharmacist or nurse encounters any concerns, they should contact the clinician on duty immediately.
 Besides bleeding, the drug may also cause allergic reactions.
 It is important to know the contraindications of this agent to avoid morbidity and mortality.
-Given the potential for bleeding, an interprofessional team approach to using alteplase is crucial for therapeutic effectiveness.
+Given the potential for bleeding, an interprofessional team approach to using alteplase is crucial for therapeutic effectiveness as well as patient safety.
 [Level V]